strapi/strapi/docs/3.0.0-beta.x/getting-started/quick-start-tutorial.md

 ![Strapi Restart](../assets/getting-started/tutorial/strapi-restart.png 'Strapi Restart')

-After Strapi has restarted, you are ready continue to create the `Category` **Content Type**.
+After Strapi has restarted, you are ready to continue to create the `Category` **Content Type**.

-## 4. Create a new Content Type called, "Category"
+## 4. Create a new Content Type called "Category"

 ### The Category Content Type